GZU-SAMLab/LLRL/README.md

 </ul>

 # PreTrained Model
-The pre-trained ResNet18, LGR-Net, and HLFA-Net models are linked below and can be downloaded in the './weight' folder.
+The pre-trained ResNet18, LGR-Net, and HLFA-Net models are linked below, and download them to the './weight' folder.

 # Train
 Train LGR-Net.